 Does This Theory Work?

 How powerful are incentives?
 The answer depends on you.
 You can change the power of an incentive by looking at it differently.
-A fancy sports car may motivate you one day, but changing your mindset and focusing on immaterial rewards and punishments may change the way that you look at that sports car.
+A fancy sports car may motivate you one day, but changing your mindset and focusing on immaterial rewards and punishments may change how you look at that sports car.
 So it’s hard to gauge just how powerful certain incentives can be.

-What’s important to take away from this video is that through the Incentive Theory of Motivation, psychologists began to look at the power of rewards and punishments and how they play into motivation.
-Motivation was no longer something that only nature could influence – a person’s environment could also motivate their behavior.
-And while this may make motivation more complicated, that’s the reality of psychology and human behavior: it’s complicated!
+What’s important to take away from this video is that through the Incentive Theory of Motivation, psychologists began to understand the power of rewards and punishments and how they play into motivation.
+Motivation was no longer something that only nature could influence - a person’s environment could also motivate their behavior—another example of why human behavior and psychology are very complicated.